 The Clean Air Act (CAA) mandated that air quality modeling be used as a tool to demonstrate compliance with attainment and maintenance of the National Ambient Air Quality Standards (NAAQS) and Prevention of Significant Deterioration (PSD) Increments.
 As part of the CAA, the U.S. Congress mandated consistency and encouraged the standardization of model applications, thus the Environmental Protection Agency (EPA) published the first Guideline on Air Quality Models in April 1978 and most recently as Appendix Win May 2017.

 In Connecticut, Section 22a-174-3a of the Regulations of Connecticut State Agencies (RCSA) requires the owner or operator of certain stationary sources of air pollution to apply for and obtain a permit prior to construction and operation or modification of a stationary source.
 Under subsection (i)(2), "the commissioner may request any owner or operator to submit an ambient air quality impact analysis using applicable air quality models and modeling protocols approved by the commissioner."
 Air quality dispersion modeling is the commissioner's accepted method for estimating air quality impacts.

 CT DEEP provides processed AERMET files that can be directly used modeling with AERMOD.
-The following map is a visual interface to download the latest meteorological files.
-Previous years of meteorological data can be downloaded here.
+The following map is a visual interface to download the latest meteorological files:

 It is strongly encouraged to consult with the AQME team on which meteorological data sets is most appropriate for your permit modeling needs.